dustinrue/ControlPlane/README.txt

 	}
   where CRASH_REPORTER_URL points to your crash_v200.php URL
 - Done.
+- When testing the connection and a server side error appears after sending a crash log, the error code is printed in the console.
+Error code values are listed in CrashReportSender.h

 Feel free to add enhancements, fixes, changes and provide them back to the community!

 Thanks